smartemission/smartemission/docs/platform/installation.rst

 Bootstrap
 =========

-In order to start installing Docker images and other tooling we need to "bootstrap" the system.
+In order to start installing Docker images and other tooling we need to "bootstrap" the system within the Fiware environment.
+For development purposes we also setup a "Local" system using Vagrant.

 Fiware Lab NL
 -------------